Shaun-Finnegan/Shaun-Finnegan-portfolio-Milestone-Project-1/README.md

       ## HTML

-      The html was twested using [W3C Validator](https://validator.w3.org/) and these are the issues that where flagged and corrected before submission.
+      The HTML was tested using [W3C Validator](https://validator.w3.org/) and these are the issues that were flagged and corrected before submission.

       ### Index page